sander/noise-kotlin/README.md

 # Noise for Kotlin

-This project contains example code for implementing [Noise](https://noiseprotocol.org) protocols based on Diffie-Hellman key agreement.
+**Noise for Kotlin** contains example code for implementing [Noise](https://noiseprotocol.org) protocols based on Diffie-Hellman key agreement.
 It may evolve into a usable library.
 [Contact me](mailto:mail@sanderdijkhuis.nl) if you are interested in helping out to realize this.

 > **Warning**: Reasons why you **may not** use any of this code in production yet:
 >